OpenSuSE Man Pages

 secured, that screen will be abbreviated.

-Typing 'h' or '?' on that help screen will take you to help for
+Typing `h' or `?' on that help screen will take you to help for

 those interactive commands applicable to alternate-display mode.

-= :Exit-Task-Limits
+= :Exit-Display-Limits

 0 :Zero-Suppress toggle